Why Volunteer with HYP?

 Items to bring:

-- Bottled water (at least 2 litres - volunteering at a build site can be thirsty work!)
+- Bottled water (at least 2 litres; build work is thirsty work!)

-- Any personal tools you like to use (tape measure, retractable utility knife, hammer, marking pencil, and/or tool belt.
-Please mark all personal item you bring to the site)
+- Any personal tools you like to use (tape measure, retractable utility knife, hammer, marking pencil, and/or tool belt; please mark all personal items)

 What to wear:

-- Closed-toed sturdy shoes or boots (preferably steel toe working boots or hiking boots)
+- Closed-toe, sturdy shoes or boots (preferably steel toe working boots or hiking boots)

-The Habitat for Humanity Store sells brand new and gently used building materials at discounts up to 50% retail prices.
-The outlet is full of new building materials and home products; most of them donated from manufacturers, retail stores overstock and building contractors.
-Volunteers will be doing a little bit of everything - picking up and processing donations; preparing, stocking, and displaying donated materials; greeting and helping customers; pricing items; and anything else that is needed.
-No previous retail experience necessary.
+The Habitat for Humanity Store sells new and gently used building materials at discounts up to 50% retail prices.
+Most of these items have been donated from manufacturers, retail stores overstock and building contractors.

-Volunteers can sign up for a whole or half day at the Outlet
+Sign up for a whole or half day at the Outlet.